ArchiveBox/docs/Setting-Up-Storage.md

 <img src="https://github.com/ArchiveBox/ArchiveBox/assets/511499/6124b92a-df5a-47c4-b3c2-006ebd28785b" alt="local filesystem icon" width="80px" align="right"/>

-ArchiveBox supports many common types of remote filesystems using Docker Storage providers, Docker Volume Plugins, and RClone.
+ArchiveBox supports many common types of remote filesystems using RClone, FUSE, Docker Storage providers, and Docker Volume Plugins.

-The `data/archive/` subfolder contains the bulk archived content, and it supports being stored on a remote server (SMB/NFS/SFTP/etc.) or object store (S3/B2/R2/etc.).
+The `data/archive/` subfolder contains the bulk archived content, and it supports being stored on a slower remote server (SMB/NFS/SFTP/etc.) or object store (S3/B2/R2/etc.).
 For data integrity and performance reasons, the rest of the `data/` directory (e.g. `data/ArchiveBox.conf`, `data/logs`, etc.) must be kept on a local filesystem while ArchiveBox is actively running.

 > [!WARNING]
-> `data/index.sqlite3` is your main DB, *it must be on a fast, reliable filesystem* which supports FSYNC (SSD/NVMe).
+> `data/index.sqlite3` is your main DB, *it must be on a fast, reliable, local filesystem* which supports FSYNC (SSD/NVMe).

 ### NFS (Docker Driver)